bezhanSalleh/filament-google-analytics/README.md

 yourapp/storage/app/analytics/service-account-credentials.json
 ```

-Also add this to the `.env` for your Nova app:
+Also add this to the `.env` for your Filament PHP app:

 ```ini
 ANALYTICS_VIEW_ID=